 The IRS sends a CP90 notice when you have unpaid taxes and they intend to levy your assets to cover some or all of your tax debt.
-IRS notice CP90 is a final notice, typically sent after the IRS has sent, and failed to get a response on, one or more earlier notices (CP14, CP501, CP503, and CP504).
+IRS notice CP90 is a final balance due notice, typically sent after the IRS has sent, and failed to get a response on, one or more earlier notices (CP14, CP501, CP503, and CP504).

 A CP90 notice can be a frightening IRS letter to receive — who wouldn’t be intimidated by the thought of the IRS coming in and seizing property that is yours?
 But at the time you receive the CP90 notice, you still have a chance to settle your tax debt with the IRS and avoid a levy or federal tax lien.

 The key is to act as quickly as possible and not ignore the IRS notice CP90 thinking the problem will go away (it won’t).
 A tax professional can help you figure out your tax relief options for dealing with IRS CP90.

 Why Did I Receive a CP90 Notice From the IRS?

 You received a CP90 notice from the IRS because, according to their records, you have unpaid taxes and have failed to respond to one or more previously sent IRS tax balance due notices alerting you of the tax debt.

 IRS notice CP90, also known as a Final Notice of Intent to Levy, informs you that if you do not resolve your tax debt, the IRS will levy your assets.